Family Favorites: Fun Places to Take the Kids

 In the picturesque Mill District adjacent to the Mississippi River, you'll find the Mill City Museum.
 A Minnesota Historical Society site, the museum tells the story of the city's flour-milling history in a fun and entertaining way.
 Don't miss a ride in the eight-story Flour Tower for an interactive look into the past.

-Outside of downtown, the newly reopened Bell Museum tells the story of the area's natural history through lifelike wildlife dioramas, a massive woolly mammoth replica, and the country's first seamless dome planetarium.
-Nearby, Como Zoo & Conservatory has been welcoming families for decades, and will open a new sea lion exhibit in 2020.
+Outside of downtown, the Bell Museum tells the story of the area's natural history through lifelike wildlife dioramas, a massive woolly mammoth replica and the country's first seamless dome planetarium.
+Nearby, Como Zoo & Conservatory has been welcoming families for decades and opened a new sea lion exhibit in 2021.

-Elsewhere in the region, kid-friendly favorites include Valleyfair in Shakopee, the upper Midwest's largest amusement park; Cascade Bay Waterpark in Eagan; The Works Museum in Bloomington, which is all about engineering and other STEM subjects; the Minnesota Zoo in Apple Valley; and SeaQuest, a new aquarium at Rosedale Center in Roseville.
+Elsewhere in the region, kid-friendly favorites include Valleyfair in Shakopee, the upper Midwest's largest amusement park; Cascade Bay Waterpark in Eagan; the Minnesota Zoo in Apple Valley; and SeaQuest, an interactive aquarium at Rosedale Center in Roseville.